jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-28.md

 success in the United States; third, with the possible effects of Russia’s political success.
 Our argument thus divides up naturally into three parts, namely

 I England and Orthodox Socialism
 II Economic Possibilities in the United States
 III Russian Imperialism and Communism
 The Consequences of the Second World War 377

-I
-E NGLAND AND O RTHODOX S OCIALISM
+I ENGLAND AND O RTHODOX S OCIALISM

 Many facts go to show that, irrespective of the Russian element in the case, the effects of the Second World War on the social situation in Europe would have been similar to those of the First World War, only stronger.
 That is to